 Conduct all correspondence other than that pertaining to the office of chair and treasurer.

-Prepare and mail regular meeting notices to the membership at least two weeks preceding the meeting.
-Information for regular meeting notices is to be obtained from the program chairman.
-Some type of return form or postcard addressed to the meeting chairman should be enclosed or instruct recipients to respond via e-mail.
-(This may be delegated to a committee chairman at the discretion of the chairman.)
+Prepare and send regular meeting notices to the membership at least two weeks preceding the meeting.
+Information for regular meeting notices is to be obtained from the program chair

 Prepare and distribute a current chapter roster at the beginning of the fiscal year.